 Jason: Well ironically, the answer is 'Man in the middle'.
 What Sophos has released is a system whereby the Firewall sets itself up as a man in the middle between the secure website and your PC.
 This allows the Firewall to decrypt the data, inspect it for nasties and if safe, pass the data back to the PC.
 If the data is bad and contains infections, the site gets blocked.

 AlphaBiz: And what is the cost to deploy this new security measure?

-Jason: Well the good news is that Sophos has made this new technology available as part of its existing licensing.
-However, we will need to discuss how a company's Wi-Fi works and will need to deploy a Sophos certificate to all PC’s and Laptops on the network.
+Jason: The good news is that Sophos has made this new technology available as part of its existing licensing.
+However, we will need to discuss how a company's WiFi works and will need to deploy a Sophos certificate to all PC’s and Laptops on the network.
 Our test sites have also experienced a few hiccups that need to be ironed out, so we are allowing 3-5 hours to deploy the new setup (depending on network size and complexity).

 AlphaBiz: So, how do companies get started?

 Jason: All they need to do is get in touch with me or anyone at Lakes Networking, and one of our System Admins will get in touch to plan the rollout.
 Our phone number is 08 9417 2230, and email address is email@example.com

 AlphaBiz: Thank you, Jason.
 That was very well-explained.
 I am sure our readers will see why it is crucial for them to secure their websites.